 Traditional vs. Blended Learning Models

-Traditional BSN and Accelerated BSN programs (sometimes referred to as “ground-based programs”) consist of the type of classroom lectures you would expect to find on any college campus — along with homework, exams, hands-on labs, and clinicals.
+Traditional BSN and Accelerated BSN programs (sometimes referred to as “ground-based programs”) consist of the type of classroom lectures you would expect to find on any college campus — along with homework, exams, hands-on labs and clinicals.

-However, some ABSN programs, such as the one offered by Madonna University, take a different approach by blending online course instruction and homework assignments with in-person exams, skills and simulation labs, and clinicals.
+However, some ABSN programs, such as the one offered by Madonna University, take a different approach by blending online course instruction and homework assignments with in-person exams, skills and simulation labs and clinicals.

 Blended ABSN programs, like Madonna’s Accelerated BSN, offer the best of both worlds.
-Students still get the valuable hands-on experience only skills labs and clinical placements can offer, but enjoy the benefits and flexibility of online learning.
+Students still get the valuable hands-on experience only skills labs and clinical placements can offer, but they also enjoy the benefits and flexibility of online learning.
 Namely, interactive, online coursework:

 - Helps learners better retain information by accommodating different learning styles

-- Allows learners to choose when and where to complete their work — especially helpful when contending with a busy schedule of coursework, skills and simulation labs, and clinicals
+- Allows learners to choose when and where to complete their work — especially helpful when contending with a busy schedule of coursework, skills and simulation labs and clinicals

 - Can be revisited as needed throughout the program

 Which Is the Better Choice for You?

 Whether a traditional BSN or an ABSN program is best for you depends on a number of factors, including current education level, motivation and whether you intend to hold a job while working toward your BSN.